 We are improving Private Link feature and Private Endpoint regularly, check this article for up-to-date information about limitations.

-To deploy Private endpoint for your Web App through the portal see How to connect privately to a Web App
+- To deploy Private Endpoint for your Web App through the portal, see How to connect privately to a Web App with the Portal